 He also provided advice to the members of the Graduate Committee of the Program on ways to improve the quality of the courses that are being offered both to masters and doctoral students.
 Currently they are working on the ideas that came up during the discussions.

-He was partially supported by the Abel Board.
+Prof. Berhanu's visit was partially supported by a grant from the Niels Henrik Abel Board (Norway).

 For seven weeks between June 7 and August 6, 2018 he performed the following activities for the Postgraduate Program: